toshi-search/Toshi/README.md

 ##### Host
 `host = "localhost"`

-The hostname Toshi will bind on upon start.
+The hostname Toshi will bind to upon start.

 ##### Port
 `port = 8080`